tderenzi/tderenzi.github.io/src/portfolio/bmgf-reinvent-the-toilet.md

 - **Market Opportunity Identification**: Determined that Nigeria presented a stronger market for Reinvented Toilets (RTs) compared to Kenya, due to higher demand for reliable basic services like electricity and water, and a less established sanitation market.

--**Strategic Investment Recommendations**: Provided the foundation with insights to guide $200 million in future grant investments, recommending projects such as multi-unit toilets and technologies that could produce electricity as a byproduct, aligning future development with market needs.
+- **Strategic Investment Recommendations**: Provided the foundation with insights to guide $200 million in future grant investments, recommending projects such as multi-unit toilets and technologies that could produce electricity as a byproduct, aligning future development with market needs.